Sometimes “adulting” is too much

 How long does therapy take, and how much does it cost?

 The length of therapy varies by person.
 This can be due to a variety of factors.
-Typically, there is a period of few months where weekly therapy sessions are necessary, but then it can taper off to every two weeks, to once a month, to no longer being necessary, or just some occasional check-ins.
+Typically, there is a period of few months where weekly therapy sessions are necessary, but then it can taper off to every two weeks, to once a month, to no longer even being necessary.
+Sometimes people also benefit from occasional check-ins.
 It all depends on a person’s circumstances.
-In general, the more complicated and complex a person’s situation is, the more time that may be needed.
+In general, the more complicated and complex a person’s situation is the more time that may be needed.
 The music therapy and counseling services offered by SoundWell Music Therapy are an hour-long and cost $90 an hour when provided in Longmont, or $100 when provided outside of Longmont.

 How could music make therapy more effective for me?